 “Ninety percent of everything is crud.” – Theodore Sturgeon

 Greetings and welcome to another installment of The Ten Percent!
 Every two weeks (well, roughly), Ensley F. Guffey and I use this space to take a look at the inverse of Sturgeon’s Law; in other words, the small portion of everything which is not crud.
-Viewed as a whole, Sturgeon was, sadly, right – the vast majority of movies, television, writing, art, and so on really is crud – but there has always been that slim slice of sublime.
-The Ten Percent isn’t limited by genre – I think our previous columns have proven that point – and that’s because these rare gems are high quality productions which demand more of their viewer than simple passive reception.
+Viewed as a whole, Sturgeon was, sadly, right – the vast majority of movies, television, writing, art, and so on really is crud (trust me on this, I just saw Baywatch for the movie show I co-host) – but there has always been that slim li’l piece of heaven.
+The Ten Percent crosses genre boundaries, mostly because these rare gems are high quality productions which demand more of their viewer than just passive reception.

 In my last column, I discussed Neil Gaiman’s American Gods which, at the time, was just about to begin its run on the Starz network.
 I am currently caught up on episodes and am also avidly following the comic version.
 American Gods just makes me smile and the high quality of the work in multiple Media (hi, Gillian Anderson!) is a revelation of how magnificent storytelling can completely transcend genre.
 The show has already been renewed for a second season, which reassures me that they’ll take their time telling this convoluted tale.